Now, Voyager: Plot

 When she disembarks from the ship, Charlotte's family is stunned by the dramatic changes in her appearance and demeanor.
-The formerly awkward and shy Charlotte has become popular among the passengers, with many making fond farewells.
-At home, her mother is determined to subjugate her daughter once again, but Charlotte is resolved to remain independent.
+The formerly shy Charlotte had become popular among the passengers.
+At home, her mother is determined to subjugate her daughter once again, however Charlotte is resolved to remain independent.
 The memory of Jerry's love and devotion — as evidenced in the timely arrival of a corsage of camellias — helps give her the strength she needs to remain resolute.

 Charlotte becomes engaged to wealthy, well-connected widower Elliot Livingston, but by chance she again encounters Jerry at a party for an acquaintance, who is his client.
 Though Jerry congratulates her, Charlotte realizes she does not love Elliot enough and subsequently breaks the engagement.
 During a quarrel with her mother over the broken engagement, Charlotte says she did not ask to be born, that her mother never wanted her, and it has "been a calamity on both sides."
 Mrs. Vale has a heart attack and dies.
 Guilty and distraught, Charlotte returns to the sanitarium.